 Car makers have been ramping up their development of electrified vehicles to help meet increasingly tougher anti-pollution regulations.
 Cities such as Paris are even calling for bans on internal combustion engine (ICE) vehicles - the kind that use petrol and diesel - by 2030.
-As an upshot, electric cars are becoming much more affordable.

 Multinational oil companies are finally set to fit fast charger outlets to petrol stations as they already do in many other countries.

 Recent years have also seen an improvement in the selection of EVs available for sale in Australia, however this is still some way behind the range of EVs available in overseas markets such Europe and the USA.

 Among the more affordable EVs to become available are the MG ZS EV, which starts at $43,990 drive away.
 The next cheapest EV after that, for the time being, is the Hyundai Ioniq Electric, which starts from $54,415 drive away.
 Then there’s the Renault’s electric small van, the Kangoo Maxi Z.E.
 Electric, which costs $55,740 on the road.

 However, with the EV market in Australia expanding, the above is subject to change.